cedar-policy/rfcs/text/0073-entity-slicing.md

 ```

 The grammar partitions Cedar expressions into **datapath expressions** and all other Cedar operators.
+On the LHS of `in`, `.`, and `has`, expressions involving `in`, `+`, `if-then-else`, and most other Cedar functions/operators are not allowed; only Cedar variables, entity literals, and `.` or `has` expressions are allowed.

 The partition is reasonable since, in practice, users do not interleave datapath expressions with other operators.
 Here are examples of Cedar expressions rejected by this grammar: